licarpen/aws-developer/README.md

 * can trace
   * every request
   * sample request (% or rate per minute)
+  * By default, the X-Ray SDK records the first request each second, and five percent of any additional requests.
 * Annotations are simple key-value pairs that are indexed for use with filter expressions.
 Use annotations to record data that you want to use to group traces in the console, or when calling the GetTraceSummaries API.
 X-Ray indexes up to 50 annotations per trace.
 * Metadata are key-value pairs with values of any type, including objects and lists, but that are not indexed.
 Use metadata to record data you want to store in the trace but don’t need to use for searching traces.
 You can view annotations and metadata in the segment or subsegment details in the X-Ray console.
 * security requires IAM for authorization and KMS for encryption at rest